Type 2 Diabetes Guide

 What Type of Medicine Do You Take When You Have Diabetes?

-Type 2 Diabetes is responsible for around 90-95% of all diagnosed cases of this disease.
-Also called "adult-onset" diabetes, it tends to occur more frequently in older adults, obese people, or those with a family history of diabetes.
-A sedentary lifestyle and overeating can trigger this condition and treatment is essential for good health.
-So what type of medicine do you take when you have diabetes?
+Type 2 diabetes is responsible for around 90-95% of all diagnosed cases of this disease.
+Also called "", it typically occurs more frequently in older adults, , or those with a .
+A sedentary lifestyle and overeating puts people at higher risk for diabetes, and treatment is essential for good health.
+So ?

-There are several solutions for Type 2 diabetes, and diagnosed diabetics should follow all instructions from their health care provider.
-It's important to stick with your treatment plan to avoid additional complications from diabetes such as:
+There are several treatments for type 2 diabetes, and should follow all instructions from their health care provider.
+It's important to stick with your to avoid additional including:

 Proper care and maintenance of diabetes is paramount to good health.
-Naturally, a healthy well-balanced diet and regular exercise can go a long ways towards managing diabetes.
+Naturally, a and regular can go a long ways towards managing diabetes.
 However sometimes it's not enough and medication may be required.

 Diabetes Medicines